Volvo Window Regulator and Motor Replacement

 - Correctly position the regulator, and install new appropriately sized rivets using a rivet gun.

 - To reinstall the push-pin clips, push the center pin out.
-After inserting it into place, push the center pin in until it is flattened.
+Push the center pin in after inserting it into place until it is flattened.

 Sliding blocks are a known weak point.
 If the regulator on your car uses these, they should also be replaced.